nfrancque/python-for-noobs/getting_started.md

 GitHub is a popular website that implements Git for us.
 You will need an account there to download the code.
 Please visit [Github](https://github.com/) and follow the signup links.
 Return back here once you are done.

-When you are ready to try git, type `git clone https://github.com/nfrancque/python-for-noobs.git` on your command line.
+When you are ready to try git, we will need to find a place to put our code.
+You should find a place on your computer where you'd like to put projects, and create a directory there called projects.
+I recommend C:\Users\[your_username]\projects.

+Next, you'll want to go there in your command line.
+The command to change directory is `cd`.
+This is the equivalent of clicking a folder in Windows.

+Importantly, in WSL your user folder is mounted at /mnt/c/[your_username].

+So, to get to the suggested projects directory, type `cd /mnt/c/[your_username]/projects`.

+Next, we want to download our code into this folder.
+Type `git clone https://github.com/nfrancque/python-for-noobs.git` on your command line.
 This will download the code immediately!
 See how easy that was?

 This now lets us try out our Python interpreter.
 Let's ask it to interpret the file `helloworld.py` in the current directory.
 Type `python3 helloworld.py`.
 It will print 'Hello, World!', proving to us that Python has read our code and done something useful with it (well, sort of useful).

+# Text Editors

+As a brief note, I mentioned you will want a better text editor.
+This is not a joke, it really is a requirement.

+Go ahead and download `https://code.visualstudio.com/Download`.
+It is a great editor and you can make a choice later.

 Ready for something bigger?